Icariami/Nature-Inspired-Algorithms-in-Route-Planning/README.md

 # Nature-Inspired-Algorithms-in-Route-Planning
-Project for subject "Computational Intelligence" at AGH
+Project for subject "Computational Intelligence Methods" at AGH

 documentaion.pdf is a summary